10 Best Mini Trampolines & Rebounders in the UK – With Buying Guide!

 Warranty is the same as with the previous product – a year on the frame, 6 months on the mat and 3 months on the cords.
 Again, the period could be a bit longer.

 The trampoline folds in half for easy storage and comes with a neat storage bag.
 The triple-tiered springs are very large (jumbo coils) and provide a safe, responsive bounce that doesn’t put a lot of stress on your joints.
-We were very pleased with them.
+There is a total of 32 of them and for this size it’s quite a lot, considering the size.
+We have to admit we were very pleased with them as they were not only quiet but very responsive.

-The mat is double stitched for safety and stability.
-The overall rebounding area diameter is 69 cm, which is a lot considering the size of the springs and the overall diameter of 101 cm.
+The mat is double-stitched for safety and stability.
+The overall rebounding area diameter is 69 cm (40″), which is a lot considering the size of the springs and the overall diameter of 101 cm.

-A 130 kg weight maximum means the manufacturer is confident of the materials used and their strength.
+A 135 kg weight maximum means the manufacturer is confident in the materials used and their strength.
 The rubber feet are non-marking and can be used without worry in gyms and living rooms.

 It is rigid and won’t bend or feel wobbly when bouncing as many cheap rebounders can feel.